“Ask for more and receive exactly what you want.”

 A little leniency goes a long ways during the negotiation process.
 Your character will be judged during this time.
 The reputation you develop in the perception of those you’re negotiating with will be sensitive to subtlety.

 If those you’re negotiating with present good reasons for not awarding you what you ask for, don’t be hesitant to acknowledge those good reasons.
 Ensure that the process of negotiating for a salary you desire doesn’t put a dent in your reputation of being an empathetic team player.
 The quality of your future relationships with certain individuals matters more than what rate you work for in the present day.
-Your salaries will increase as you venture down your career path not because of how you negotiate, but because of how many good relationships you build.
+Your salaries will increase as you venture up your career path not because of how you negotiate, but because of how many good relationships you build.

 The Absolute Necessity